ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 We are currently focusing on:

+1. Achieving "dog-food ready" status
-1. Enhancing Claude API integration
+2. Enhancing Claude API integration
-2. Implementing advanced workflow features
+3. Implementing advanced workflow features
-3. Optimizing performance and scalability
+4. Optimizing performance and scalability
-4. Expanding and refining the test suite
+5. Expanding and refining the test suite

 For specific tasks and their status, please refer to the "Current Focus" section in our project management tool.